Please see the Latest Rates/Benefits page for links to pay tables and benefit information.

 |March||13 Mar||05 Mar||10 Mar||01 Apr||18 Mar||23 Mar|

 |August||14 Aug||06 Aug||11 Aug||01 Sep||18 Aug||21 Aug|

 The SPO Approval Cutoff is imperative to allow PPC to identify and correct critical errors prior to the Payroll Finalized date.
 During the period between SPO Data Entry/Approval Cutoff and the Payroll Finalized date, if necessary, PPC will contact a SPO directing immediate corrective action to resolve critical errors.
 These PPC directed transactions are the ONLY SPO data approvals authorized during this period.
 If you are contacted by PPC (MAS) or (SEP) and requested to enter, change and/or approve a transaction during the blackout period, please do so in a timely manner.

-Note: SPOs CAN continue to enter pay transaction requests after the cut, BUT the auditor CANNOT approve any transactions, as these approved transactions change the pay data PPC (MAS) is trying to validate.
+Note: SPOs CAN continue to enter pay transaction requests after the cut, BUT the auditor CANNOT approve any transactions (other than Drills and short-term orders as discussed below), as these approved transactions change the pay data PPC (MAS) is trying to validate.
 However, SPOs must enter and approve transactions when contacted by PPC (MAS) or (SEP) during the blackout period to correct an error condition.

 Source: Treasury's "Green Book"